 This noble breed with its tawny coat is calm and steady, yet bold and athletic.

-The Leonberger is a work dog that enjoys swimming, tracking, therapy work and weight pulling.
+The Leonberger is a working dog that enjoys swimming, tracking, therapy work and weight pulling.
 Strangely enough, though, the Leonberger is not a fetcher, as it is not inclined toward this activity.

 A loyal and loving dog who thrives on being part of the family, it can be discriminating with strangers though rarely aggressive.
 And its deep throaty bark would scare off any would-be intruder.